Tools

 This is a tiny client-side JavaScript library to make the vendor prefix problem go away.
 Both of these web apps are great places for testing browser support, playing with new CSS and creating test cases for browser bug reports.
 If you’re building sites out of OOCSS-style objects or abstracted patterns, you can put these tools to use by quickly mocking up and testing a pattern without having to worry about vendor prefixes, making ‘designing in the browser’ a much easier task.
 Vendor prefix tools

 Vendor prefix has proved somewhat divisive, with many strongly worded articles recently taking sides on whether they’re essential or killing the web.
 Assuming that you’re taking a pragmatic view and using vendor prefixes responsibly, you’re already resigned to adding them for all supporting browsers and updating them as other browsers come online.
 There are several ways we can make this process less painful.
 If you’ve been using Dabblet or CodePen then you probably already have unprefixed CSS, and you could use a service such as Nettuts+ Prefixr or CSSPrefixer.
-These enable you to paste in your CSS, then get it back with all the correct vendor prefixes.
-If you’re writing CSS by hand, your text editor may have a way of adding vendor prefixes to your code automatically.
-CSS pre-processors A CSS pre-processor is both the combination of a language that extends CSS with fun things such as variables, mixinis, nesting and math, and a way to monitor and convert this ‘extended’ CSS back into normal CSS.
-As part of this conversion, the pre-processor also adds vendor prefixes automatically and can compress and concatenate your CSS and alert you to errors and so on too.
-CSS pre-processors are becoming more popular, no doubt in part due to the vendor prefix issue, plus a gradually lowering barrier to entry.
-While historically using one has involved some command line chops, recently apps have emerged that will handle this for you,

 5. enjoycss.com